bckohan/django-render-static/README.rst

 django-render-static
 #######################

-Use Django's dynamic templates to render static files that are collected during the ``collectstatic`` routine and likely served above Django on the stack.
+Use Django's template engines to render static files that are collected during the ``collectstatic`` routine and likely served above Django at runtime.
-Files rendered by django-render-static are immediately available to participate in the normal static file pipeline.
+Files rendered by django-render-static are immediately available to participate in the normal static file collection pipeline.

 For example, a frequently occurring pattern that violates the DRY principle is the presence of defines, or enum like structures in server side Python code that are simply replicated in client